raspberrypilearning/cd-beginner-python-sushi/en/step_8.md

 --- hint ---

-You can keep track of the number of guesses using a variable.
+You can keep track of the number of guesses a player has used (or has left, depending on which way you look at it!) using a variable.
 You'll need to write some code to change its value after each guess.

 Then, change the condition in your `while` loop to check whether the player has used up all their guesses.

+--- /hint ---

+--- hint ---

+Tip: Try using variables to store some of the other numbers too, such as the two numbers the player should guess between, and the total number of guesses they are allowed.

+Your program will work just fine even if you don't do this, but defining things with variables is usually a good idea.
+One reason is that it makes your life easier if you decide to change the values later – the only thing you need to change is the value you assign to the variable at the top of your program.

 --- /hint ---